-A small box will appear.
 First, we'll tell the program where to find the number to add.
-You should automatically be in the box called "Positive Error Value."
+In the box, click on "Custom."
+Your cursor should be blinking in the top box next to the "+" sign.

 Now, go back to the worksheet with your data and highlight the cells that have the margins of error.
 (Don't worry, the computer will follow you.)